Are you curious about hummingbird symbolism and the meaning behind these elegant, breathtaking birds?

 What is a Hummingbird?

-Hummingbirds are some of the smallest birds globally and have fascinated people for as long as we have been aware of their existence.
+Hummingbirds are some of the smallest birds globally and have fascinated people for as long as we know of their existence.

 Native to the Americas, hummingbirds are part of the Trochilidae family, which includes more than 360 species.

-Found from Alaska all the way to Tierra del Fuego, the vast majority of hummingbird species are found in the tropics.
+From Alaska to Tierra del Fuego, most hummingbird species are found in the tropics.

 It’s not just their size and beauty for which hummingbirds are so well known.
 These birds can also fly in unique ways.